savente93/spec0-schedule/readme.md

-# SPEC-0 Support Schedule
+# SPEC 0 Support Schedule

-This repository provides human- and machine-readable artifacts for the [SPEC-0 support schedule](https://scientific-python.org/specs/spec-0000/) endorsed by the [Scientific Python Project](https://github.com/scientific-python/).
+This repository provides human- and machine-readable artifacts for the [SPEC 0 support schedule](https://scientific-python.org/specs/spec-0000/) endorsed by the [Scientific Python Project](https://github.com/scientific-python/).

 It primarily exists to publish generated versions of the dependency schedule.
 Most users will not need to use this repository directly.
 If you are looking for automation, see the companion GitHub Action: [update-spec0-dependencies](https://github.com/savente93/update-spec0-dependencies).